getsentry/sentry-docs/src/collections/_documentation/cli/dif.md

 : Disables the actual upload.
 This runs all steps for the processing but does not trigger the upload (this also automatically disables reprocessing.
-This is useful if you just want to verify the mapping files and write the ProGuard UUIDs into a proeprties file.
+This is useful if you just want to verify the mapping files and write the ProGuard UUIDs into a properties file.

 `--require-one`